Human Services Employment Specialist

 Benefits

-At Center for Life Management, we offer a robust benefits package because caring for our staff is just as important as caring for our clients.
-Benefits for benefits eligible employees include:
+At Center for Life Management we offer a robust benefits package because caring for our staff is just as important as caring for our clients.
+Part Time benefits include:

 Employee Assistance Program (EAP), accessible to staff and their natural supports